Menu

 How Critical Illness Plans Work

-The insured must live for at least 14 days following the diagnosis to receive payment.
-The lump sum is tax-free and can be used to pay living expenses, medical bills, and debts such as mortgages, or to adapt the home to accommodate impaired mobility or incapacitation.
+To receive payment, the insured must live for at least 14 days following the diagnosis.
+The lump sum is tax-free and can be used to pay living expenses, medical bills, and debts such as mortgages or to adapt the home to accommodate impaired mobility or incapacitation.

 This money allows financial commitments to be met so policyholders can focus on treatment or recuperation without being concerned about supporting their families or themselves.